-Project Description Status 1350 Adams Court 260,400 square feet of life sciences space Proposed 777 Hamilton Avenue 195 apartment units Completed 2017 3639 Haven Avenue 394 apartment units Completed 2018 3645 Haven Avenue 146 apartment units Completed 2017 3723 Haven Avenue 167-room hotel Proposed 111 Independence Drive (subject property) 105 apartment units and 713 SF of commercial space Proposed 162 Jefferson Drive/259,919 square feet of office spa151 Commonwealth Dr. Completed 2016 164 Jefferson Drive 249,500 square feet of office space Proposed; reportedly pre-leased Menlo Flats Mixed use project with 158 apartments and 14,422 square feet of commercial space Proposed Menlo Gateway Phase 1 241,251-square foot office building; 250-room hotel; shared parking structure Completed 2018 Menlo Gateway Phase 2 495,052 square feet of office space Under construction; pre-leased Menlo Portal Mixed use project with 335 residential units, 33,211 square feet of office space, and 1,608 square feet of retail space Proposed Menlo Uptown Eight-story, 441-unit apt. bldg., 42 for-sale townhouses and 2,117 SF of com'l. space Proposed 1075 O'Brien Drive 100,0000 square feet of life sciences space Proposed 1105 O'Brien Drive 132,2180 square feet of life sciences space Proposed
+Project Description Status 1350 Adams Court 260,400 square feet of life sciences space Proposed 777 Hamilton Avenue 195 apartment units Completed 2017 3639 Haven Avenue 394 apartment units Completed 2018 3645 Haven Avenue 146 apartment units Completed 2017 3723 Haven Avenue 167-room hotel Proposed 111 Independence Drive 105 apartment units and 713 SF of commercial space Proposed 123 Independence Drive 316 apartments, 67 townhouses, and an 88,750-square foot office building Proposed 162 Jefferson Drive/ 151 Commonwealth Dr. 259,919 square feet of office space Completed 2016 164 Jefferson Drive 249,500 square feet of office space Proposed; reportedly pre-leased Menlo Flats (subject property) Mixed use project with 158 apartments and 14,999 square feet of commercial space Proposed Menlo Gateway Phase 1 241,251-square foot office building; 250-room hotel; shared parking structure Completed 2018 Menlo Gateway Phase 2 495,052 square feet of office space Completed 2020 Menlo Portal Mixed use project with 335 residential units, 33,259 sq. ft. of office space, and 1,609 sq. ft. of neighborhood benefit space Proposed Menlo Uptown Eight-story, 441-unit apt. bldg., 42 for-sale townhouses and 2,029 SF of com'l. space Proposed 1075 O'Brien Drive 100,0000 square feet of life sciences space Proposed 1105 O'Brien Drive 132,2180 square feet of life sciences space Proposed

 With the intensification of uses in the area and strong demand for residential, office, life sciences, and hotel uses through most of the 2009-2020 economic cycle, prices for development sites in the Bayfront area rose extremely steeply over the past several years.
 Prices per square foot of land in some cases have more than septupled.
-Part of that increase resulted from improving market conditions but a substantial part is due to the planning code being revised to allow for higher intensity development, including increased building heights and floor area ratios.
+Part of that increase resulted from improving market conditions in the recovery phase of the economic cycle but a substantial part is due to the planning code being revised to allow for higher intensity development, including increased building heights and floor area ratios.

-On June 8, 2019, the National Bureau of Economic Research officially declared that the recovery phase of the current economic cycle ended in February of 2020.
+On June 8, 2020, the National Bureau of Economic Research officially declared that the recovery phase of the current economic cycle ended in February of 2020.
 Market conditions will be discussed in more detail in the subsequent section of this report.

-The subject property fronts on Independence Drive, one lot off of Constitution Drive.
-Independence Drive is a mildly-trafficked, two-lane, two-way, local street.
-The street commences at Constitution Drive and proceeds for a short distance to the southwest before pivoting and then running for one long block to the southeast, more or less parallel to and one block removed from U.S. Highway 101, before terminating at Chrysler Drive.
+The subject property is an interior lot that fronts on Jefferson Drive, which is a mildlytrafficked, two-lane, two-way, local street.
+Jefferson Drive commences at Chrysler Drive and runs a short distance to the southeast before pivoting about 90 degrees and continuing one block to the northeast to a terminus at Constitution Drive.

-As noted, the subject property is one block removed from U.S. Highway 101.
-The property also is situated very near the Marsh Road overpass, which crosses over U.S. Highway 101 and provides access not only to that highway but also to nearby, heavily-traveled Bayfront Expressway and to lightly-traveled Haven Avenue.
+The subject property is about equidistant from U.S. Highway 101 and Bayfront Expressway, both of which are within two blocks or less of the subject site.
 Significant traffic noise affects the subject property.
 In the regional market, many high density multi-family residential properties also are affected by substantial adverse noise influences, either from arterial streets, highways, railroad corridors, and/or airplane corridors.
 Such conditions are much less common at low to moderate density residential development sites.